pikelet-lang/pikelet/book/src/appendix/theory.md

 ### Contexts

-As we typecheck terms, we'll be passing over bindings like lambdas and pi types.
+As we type check terms, we'll be passing over bindings like lambdas and pi types.
 Contexts allow us to keep track of the bound parameters, even though we don't know the exact values these will eventually take during normalization.